credmark/credmark-models-py/README.md

 A model is essentially a python code file which implements the model class by subclassing from a base class.
 See some examples [here](https://github.com/credmark/credmark-models-py/tree/main/models/examples).

 **Steps**
-1. Create a folder inside the [models](https://github.com/credmark/credmark-models-py/tree/main/models) folder, for example `models/my_model`.
+1. Create a folder in the [models folder](https://github.com/credmark/credmark-models-py/tree/main/models) that will hold all of your models, for example `models/my_models`.
+You can add models directly there or create subfolders as desired.
 2. Create a python file, for example `model_foo.py` (again it can have any name as long as it ends in .py)
 3. Ensure your model class inherits from the base Model class `credmark.model.Model`.
 Also, use decorator `@credmark.model.describe` to define the metadata for your model.
 Example: